Pikmin 3

-Pikmin 3 is a real-time strategy and puzzle video game developed and published by Nintendo for the Wii U video game console.
-It is the sequel to the GameCube games Pikmin (2001) and Pikmin 2 (2004), and was released in Japan on July 13, 2013, and in all other regions within the following month.
-Shigeru Miyamoto announced Pikmin 3 on July 16, 2008, for the Wii console, later stating at E3 2011 that it had transitioned to Wii U.
+Pikmin 3 is a 2013 real-time strategy and puzzle video game developed and published by Nintendo for the Wii U video game console.
+It is the sequel to the GameCube games Pikmin (2001) and Pikmin 2 (2004), and it was released in Japan on July 13, 2013, and in all other regions the next month.
+Shigeru Miyamoto announced Pikmin 3 on July 16, 2008, for the Wii console, later stating at E3 2011 that it had transitioned to the Wii U.

 The game builds upon existing elements of the Pikmin series, adding more player characters, Pikmin types, and support for Off-TV Play and downloadable content.
-In the single-player campaign, the player controls three alien captains, who explore the surface of a planet they name PNF-404 in search of cultivable fruit seeds to save their home planet, Koppai, from famine.
-They befriend the Pikmin who assist them in combat, solving puzzles, and amassing resources.
+In the single-player campaign, the player controls three alien captains: Alph, Brittany, and Charlie, who explore the surface of a planet they name PNF-404 in search of cultivable fruit seeds to save their home planet, Koppai, from famine.
+They befriend the Pikmin, who assist them in combat, solving puzzles, and gathering resources.

 Pikmin 3 received generally positive reviews from critics, with praise for the gameplay, graphics and level design.
-Pikmin 3 Deluxe, an enhanced port for the Nintendo Switch, was released on October 30, 2020.
+Pikmin 3 Deluxe, an enhanced port with new content for the Nintendo Switch, was released on October 30, 2020.
 A stand-alone sequel, Hey!
-Pikmin, was released in 2017 for Nintendo 3DS, while a direct sequel, Pikmin 4, is set for release in July 2023.
+Pikmin, was released in 2017 for the Nintendo 3DS, while a direct sequel, Pikmin 4, was released on July 21, 2023, on the Nintendo Switch.